brightdigit/AviaryInsights/README.md

 [![Code Climate issues](https://img.shields.io/codeclimate/issues/brightdigit/AviaryInsights)](https://codeclimate.com/github/brightdigit/AviaryInsights)
 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

-# Requirements

 ## Features

+Plausible provides simple and meaningful insights into your website's traffic without invading the privacy of your visitors.
+However, integrating Plausible into a Swift application can be complex and time-consuming.
+AviaryInsights simplifies this process, allowing you to focus on building your application while still gaining the valuable insights that Plausible provides.

-- Event tracking: Define and track custom events in your application.
+- **Event tracking** Define and track custom events in your application.
-- Revenue tracking: Track revenue data associated with events.
+- **Revenue tracking** Track revenue data associated with events.
-- Plausible API integration: Send your events to the Plausible API for further analysis.
+- **Plausible API integration** Send your events to the Plausible API for further analysis.

+## Requirements

 **Apple Platforms**